wronai/amen/README.md

 ## Overview

-amen is a system that allows you to:
+INTENT-ITERATIVE is a system that allows you to:

 1. **Define intents** using a simple YAML-based DSL
 2. **Simulate execution** with dry-run planning